 - What is Section 54B?

-This is the section which provides relief to the tax payer when he sells his agricultural land and uses the proceeds to buy another one
+This is the section that provides relief to the taxpayer when he sells his agricultural land and uses the proceeds to buy another one

 - Does income from animal husbandry become a part of agricultural income?

 Any income from animal husbandry is not considered to be a part of agricultural income.

 - If agriculture is carried on urban land, is the income considered to be agricultural income?

 Agriculture can be carried out on rural or urban land and the income earned from selling produce is treated as agricultural income and will be exempted

 - How is income from selling agricultural produce treated if it is grown and sold by an industrial organization?

 Agricultural activities can be carried out by an individual or an industrial organization and this does not affect the treatment.
 If the organization sells the produce as raw materials then the income earned from the same will be exempted.
 On the other hand, if the produce is sold as finished goods then the treatment will be as per the Rule 7, 7A, 7B and 8 of the rules of Income-tax.